twota/terms-of-service-and-privacy-policy/README.md

 Anti-Ghosting Policy

-▪1st Offense: Friendly reminder.
+▪1st Offense: Friendly reminder

-▪2nd Offense: 1-day suspension.
+▪2nd Offense: 1-day suspension

-▪3rd Offense: Permanent ban.
+▪3rd Offense: Permanent ban

 We reserve the right to enforce this policy at our discretion, based on user reports.
 By using the “Twota”, you agree to engage with your active matches respectfully and refrain from ghosting.